Zkh-dot/js_learning/README.md

 # js_learning
  ### Here u can find code for labs 6-8

+#### to launch project use "node server.js" command in folder vs server.js

 Folder "public" is visible for user.
 There u can find module "client.js", which is for taking info from "nindex.html", creating requests for server and returning info to html to make it visible to user